nicoverdin/rust-chain/README.md

 - **Async & Concurrency:** Built on the **Tokio** runtime, allowing the node to handle user input, network events, and mining operations concurrently without blocking.
 - **Efficient Persistence:** Custom storage engine based on **Append-Only Logs** using NDJSON, ensuring **O(1)** write complexity and crash consistency.
 - **Data Integrity:** Full cryptographic validation (Ed25519 Signatures & SHA-256 Hashing) to guarantee the immutability of the ledger history.
+- **Adaptive Difficulty:** The network self-regulates to maintain a constant block generation time (Target: 4 seconds).
+It increases difficulty if blocks are mined too fast and decreases it if the network is sluggish.

 ## 🛠️ Tech Stack